 Vinyasa Krama Yoga classes are grounded in the tradition of Ashtanga Vinyasa Yoga.
-They utilizes the vinyasa technique of synchronizing breath with movement, while remaining with in the boundaries of the Ashtanga Sequences and the intention of the practice..
-The difference between all six series of the Ashtanga Yoga sequences and Vinyasa Krama sequences, is that in Vinyasa Krama classes, the postures can be adapted, deciphered, or the class structured to meet the needs of the students, while still maintaining the integrity of the framework of the Ashtanga Sequences.
+They utilizes the vinyasa technique of synchronizing breath with movement.
+Postures are adapted to meet the needs of the students, while still maintaining the flow and the integrity of the framework of the Ashtanga Sequences.
 This class is suitable to all students regardless of their level or experience in yoga.

 Half Primary Series

-In this brisk and invigorating vinyasa class, we will practice poses, in a flowing manner, as they are set in the series, taking the time to learn the deeper postures when needed.
+In this brisk and invigorating vinyasa class, postures are practiced, in a flowing manner, as they are set in the series, taking the time to learn the deeper postures when needed.
 This class will allow students to deepen their knowledge of the series and will also help prepare anyone interested in joining the Mysore program.

 This is it, folks!
 The Primary Series of Ashtanga Vinyasa Yoga is the progenitor of all Vinyasa styles classes.
 In this invigorating class, students are guided through the traditional sequence of the Primary Series, from sun salutations through standing, seated postures, to backbends and closing postures in a flowing manner.
 Discover for yourself the sophistication and simplicity of this style of practice.